Elysium Health: History

-Elysium Health was founded in 2014 by biologist and director of the Glenn Center for Biology of Aging Research at MIT Leonard Guarente Ph.D., Dan Alminana, and Eric Marcotulli to develop health products based on advancements in scientific research market dietary supplements.
+Elysium Health was founded in 2014 by Leonard Guarente, Dan Alminana, and Eric Marcotulli.
+In 2015, Elysium introduced its first product, Basis, which contains nicotinamide riboside and pterostilbene.

-In 2015, the company launched publicly and introduced its first product, Basis, which contains nicotinamide riboside and pterostilbene.
-The company is widely described as being in the anti-aging field.
-Elysium is one of several companies founded at around the same time by people with backgrounds in the tech industry and Silicon Valley who saw opportunities in the health and biomedical industries, often focused on anti-aging.

-In 2015, the company started selling Basis, a supplement designed to slow aging at the cellular level.
-In 2019, Elysium launched Index, a test that uses epigenetic analysis on saliva samples to calculate a biological age.
+In December 2016, Elysium received an investment of $20 million in Series B funding.
+In 2019, Elysium introduced a test called Index that uses epigenetic analysis on saliva samples to estimate biological age.

-In 2020, Elysium launched a new supplement called Matter, a B-vitamin complex, with bilberry and omega-3 fatty acids, intended to slow brain atrophy as one ages, based on a study called VITACOG done at the University of Oxford.
+In June 2020, Elysium launched a supplement called Matter, which purports to maintain brain health and slow brain aging/atrophy.
+In October 2021, Elysium launched a supplement called Format, which is associated with anti-aging and immune system support.

-In October 2021, Elysium launched a supplement called Format, which is described as anti-aging and claims to support the immune system.
+In 2023, Elysium launched a daily supplement called Mosaic, which claims to prevent skin aging and protect collagen.
+In October 2024, Elysium introduced a daily supplement called Vision, to maintain macular health and promote eye longevity.

-Criticism

-The company has been criticized for using its advisory board to lend credibility to its product and for heavily marketing their product on social media.

 Litigation

 Elysium originally bought the ingredients in Basis from ChromaDex, which as of December 2016, sold the two ingredients to other supplement companies that also marketed products containing them.
 The two companies had an agreement under which Elysium Health did not have to acknowledge ChromaDex as the source of the ingredients, but then after Elysium recruited the VP of business development from ChromaDex and reportedly stopped paying ChromaDex, ChromaDex sued Elysium and the information became public.

 In September 2018, Dartmouth College and ChromaDex sued Elysium for infringing on patents for nicotinamide riboside.
 In August 2020, W.R.
 Grace and Company also sued Elysium for infringing on their patents for crystalline nicotinamide riboside.
 In September 2021, the claims by Dartmouth and ChromaDex were dismissed by a U.S. district judge, essentially invalidating their patents.

+In February 2023, the United States Court of Appeals for the Federal Circuit affirmed the district court’s judgment that these patent infringement claims are invalid under 35 U.S.C. § 101.